MridulaMaddukuri/Scikit-learn-like-Pytorch-Regressor/README.md

 # Scikit-learn-like-Pytorch-Regressor
-A pytorch regressor that mimics the scikit-learn objects
+A pytorch regressor that mimics scikit-learn objects